yetanotherco/aligned_layer/docs/1_introduction/2_zkquiz.md

 ## Introduction

-This is an example of a program running over Aligned, leveraging its ZK verification infrastructure.
-It consists of a simple quiz program, which if answered correctly, will grant the user an NFT acknowledging this.

-The User first runs the ZKQuiz program, answers the questions on the quiz, and ZKQuiz will generate a ZK Proof stating the user has answered the quiz correctly.
-After this, ZKQuiz will post the ZK Proof on Aligned.
-Once this proof is verified by Aligned, ZKQuiz mints an NFT through a Smart Contract that checks if the user has indeed verified a correct ZKQuiz proof.

-This way, the User can only obtain this NFT if he knows the answers to the ZKQuiz;
-- If the User answers incorrectly, the proof generation will fail.
-- If the User tries to tamper ZKQuiz code, the ZK Proof will correspond to another Rust code, with another checksum.
-Therefore, the Smart Contract will not mint an NFT for the User
+This program leverages Aligned's ZK verification infrastructure to run a small quiz.
+If answered correctly, the user receives an NFT.

+The process is as follows:

+1. The user runs ZKQuiz and answers the questions.
+2. ZKQuiz generates a ZK Proof of correct answers.
+3. The proof is posted on Aligned.
+4. Upon verification, ZKQuiz mints an NFT via a Smart Contract.

+The NFT is only granted if the user answers correctly.
+Incorrect answers or tampering with the ZKQuiz code will result in proof generation failure or mismatched checksums, preventing NFT minting.

-Next, we will see how to execute ZKQuiz, so you can get your own ZKQuiz NFT!
+Next, we will see how to execute ZKQuiz to get your own ZKQuiz NFT!

 ## Requirements